transcelerate/ddf-home/community.md

 DDF aims to modernize clinical trials by enabling a digital workflow that allows for automated creation of study content and configuration of study systems to support clinical trial execution.

 The DDF community is about working together toward continuous improvement, learning from each other, and sharing information.

+GitHub is the open source platform that will be used for community engagement.
+New to GitHub?
+Click [Getting Started with GitHub](github-support.md) for some guidance on accessing and using GitHub.

 ## DDF Community Values